What happens if you can’t make your car payments on time?

 It can be a frightening proposition.
-You have lost your job.
+Perhaps you have lost your job.
 Maybe there has been an accident in your family and you are hit with a huge medical bill that you were not expecting.
-Maybe you just simply bit off more than you can chew, financially speaking.
-Whatever the reason, you now find yourself seriously strapped for cash and you can’t make your car payment.
-And it looks like you won’t be able to anytime soon.
+Maybe you just simply bit off more than you can chew financially.

 Probably the best thing that you can do if you have missed a car payment, or are about to, is to call your lender.
-Lenders don’t like it if you miss a payment, but they would much prefer to work out any problems you are having than repossess.
+Lenders don’t like it if you miss a payment, but they would much rather work out any problems you are having than repossess.

-Your best bet to avoid repossession and damaging your credit may be to sell the car yourself.
+Though it’s a drastic step, your best bet to avoid repossession and damaging your credit might be to sell the car yourself.
 First, ask your lender how much you currently owe on your loan.
-This is called the payoff amount.
+It is called the payoff amount.
 Then determine your vehicle’s true market value.
 You may find that you can sell your car for more than the payoff amount.
 And even if the result would be a remaining balance on the loan, selling might still be your best alternative.
 Again, talk to your lender.
-They may be willing to forgive the balance in order to avoid the cost and hassle of repossession.
+They may be willing to forgive the balance to avoid the cost and hassle of repossession.

 Falling behind on your car payments is a real problem, but turning off the lights and hiding will not make it go away.
 As with most things in life, honesty is the best policy.
 It is in your best interest to face your payment difficulties and deal with them squarely.
 Contact your lender and let them know what is happening.
 They will want to help.
 It’s in their best interest, too.